akuzeee/akuzeee.github.io/index.md

 ## About Me
 I'm a PhD student at The University ot Tokyo since 2019, working on artificial intelligence and machine learning.
-Specifically, I'm passionate about transfer learning and sequential models with Deep Learning.
+Specifically, I'm passionate about sequential generative models and transfer learning with Deep Learning.
 - Belong to [Yutaka Matsuo’s Lab](https://weblab.t.u-tokyo.ac.jp/en/).
 - 2019 M.S.
 (Engineering) Graduate School of Engineering, University of Tokyo
 - 2017 B.A.
 (Economics) Department of Economics, University of Tokyo

 ## Conference Papers